-She actually managed to blush and notified me that the company running the line to the place I needed to reach was a different one, therefore my “GVB” hour-card was not valid and I needed to buy a separated ticket for the “Connexxion” bus,
+She actually managed to blush and notified me that the company running the line to the place I needed to reach, was a different one and therefore my “GVB” hour-card was not valid, meaning that I needed to buy a separated ticket for the “Connexxion” bus,

 OK, now the patience-meter was definitely in the yellow zone, tending dangerously to red.
 Nevertheless, though not a Saint, I’m able to walk on the face of this idiots-infested Earth and still keep my homicidal instincts as low as some complex inner cursing.

 So I bought the wretched new ticket: